PataphysicalSociety/soupault.app/site/reference-manual.md

 <module name="TOML"> (since 3.0.0)

 Provides TOML parsing functions.
-This module doesn’t provide TOML <em>printing</em>
+This module does not provide TOML <em>printing</em>
 because TOML has a richer type system than Lua, and thus parsing it into a Lua table erases a lot of type information.
 For debugging purposes, you can use `JSON.pretty_print` instead.

 ##### <function>TOML.from_string(string)</function>

 Parses a TOML string and returns a table.
-Fails plugin execution if `string` isn’t a syntactically correct TOML document.
+Fails plugin execution if `string` is not a syntactically correct TOML document.

 ##### <function>TOML.unsafe_from_string(string)</function>